A page of German text is blurred with the exception of the text within the frame of a thin magnifying glass

 If you want to make sure that you give the right impression to your client who is looking for comments on their business content, here are the tips to help you out.

-- Pretend to a random reader on the web: Just like beta reading a romance novel as someone who loves to read romance novels, you’ll want to pretend to be the unassuming, random person that visits a web page (or blog post or product description) on the web with no assumptions.
+• Pretend to a random reader on the web: Just like beta reading a romance novel as someone who loves to read romance novels, you’ll want to pretend to be the unassuming, random person that visits a web page (or blog post or product description) on the web with no assumptions.
 See it through their eyes and take note of what registers positively or negatively.

 Interested in beta reading services for your business content?
-Feel free to reach out and contact me about any questions you may have.
+Feel free to reach out and contact me with any questions you may have.
 Or, you can consider ordering the service if you’re ready to get some feedback!